SpareBank1/designsystem/packages/ffe-icons/README.md

 7. SHIFT-CTRL-S Save the icon as Optimized SVG
 8. Open the icon in a text editor and check if it contains any transform attributes.
 If not, jump to 10.
 9. Open the icon in http://editor.method.ac/ CTRL-A and choose Object->Reorient Path - This usually removes transforms.
 Save the file to disk.
 10. Remove all metadata og unnecessary whitespace.
-The structure of the .svg file should be <svg viewBox="0 0 200 200" xmln"..."><path d="..."/></svg>
+The structure of the .svg file should be <svg viewBox="0 0 200 200" xmln"..."><path d="..."/></svg> [SVGOMG](https://jakearchibald.github.io/svgomg/) does a good job in removing cruft.

 ## Known issues